singnet/das-node/README.md

 reconstructs and executes the corresponding Message object.
 The command format resembles a command-line interface, with commands and arguments.

-Key Points for Extending AtomSpaceNode:
+Key Points for Extending DistributedAlgorithmNode:

-  - AtomSpaceNode builds Message objects because it inherits from MessageFactory.
+  - DistributedAlgorithmNode builds Message objects because it inherits from MessageFactory.
 The base class can create basic Message objects for common tasks, such as handling new nodes joining the network.
 However, subclasses should override message_factory() to handle application-specific messages.

   - Message execution is threaded.
-If commands update shared state in AtomSpaceNode or its subclasses, you must protect this state using mutual exclusion mechanisms.
+If commands update shared state in DistributedAlgorithmNode or its subclasses, you must protect this state using mutual exclusion mechanisms.

-  - The constructor for AtomSpaceNode requires a MessageBroker and a LeadershipBroker, both of which are abstract.
+  - The constructor for DistributedAlgorithmNode requires a MessageBroker and a LeadershipBroker, both of which are abstract.
 You must choose concrete implementations or create your own, depending on the communication and leadership election strategies you want to use.
 Custom leadership algorithms may be needed, depending on the network topology and application requirements.

-  - AtomSpaceNode has several pure virtual methods that must be implemented by subclasses.
+  - DistributedAlgorithmNode has several pure virtual methods that must be implemented by subclasses.
 These methods handle fundamental tasks, such as leadership elections and notifying nodes when new peers join the network.